 Happy days are on the horizon, however, for the archives are being expanded greatly, the facilities improved, and a preservation and microfilming programme is going on at a galloping pace.
 All of these efforts mean that the service is somewhat chaotic as well as that rather a significant amount of the civil and parish records are unavailable.

-Like that of Haute-Saône, Cher's is another small departmental archives facility, with not much money and what they do have is going to the conservation programme, it would seem.
-No records are online.
+Like that of Haute-Saône, Cher's is another small Departmental Archives facility, with not much money and what they do have is going to the conservation programme, it would seem.
 The usual registration is required and a paper card is given.
 The list of all holdings and their codes is on a database and there are two terminals available.
 Most, but not all records are requested via these terminals and delivered by trolley ever 15 minutes.
 There is no copier or printer for use by the patrons, so a digital camera is most necessary.
 Additionally, should anyone be planning a visit, it would be a good idea to allot an extra day or two, for there are a couple of odd regulations that inhibit work:

 - The entire building is closed for an hour at lunchtime.
 (There are no restaurants nearby but there is a small canteen one can use, though the food is such as we had never thought to see in France.)

 - There is a limit of twelve items -- whether original or microfilm -- that can be requested to view per day.

 These mean that an efficient researcher will spend a lot of time waiting...or knocking off early and visiting the cathedral.

 Archives départementales du Cher

 .
 Read all of our posts about Departmental Archives here.